Greuthungi: History

 The Greuthungi were next mentioned by Ammianus as defeated by the invading Huns in the early 370s.
-The Huns first plundered and recruited the Alans of the Don river (the classical Tanais) and then attacked the domain of the warlike monarch King Ermenric, who was apparently king of the Greuthungi, who eventually committed suicide.
+The Huns first plundered and recruited the Alans of the Don river (the classical Tanais) and then attacked the domain of the warlike Gothic monarch King Ermenric, who was apparently king of the Greuthungi, and who eventually committed suicide.
 Jordanes in his history of the Goths, the Getica, written much later in about 551, did not mention the Greuthungi, but instead writes as if the Ukrainian Goths were divided between the eastern Ostrogoths and western Visigoths in the 3rd and 4th centuries, using the terms for two Gothic peoples who were important within the Roman empire in his time.
 Jordanes described Ermaneric, as the king of a single large Gothic empire until the late 4th-century, ruling over all Goths and many other peoples.
 In contrast, Ammianus Marcellinus, himself writing in the late 4th-century, described Ermanaric as the Greuthungi leader, implying that his kingdom was not as large as that described by Jordanes.

-According to Ammianus, the defense against the Huns and Alans continued under a new king Vithimer, who also had Hunnic allies on his side.
-After he died, the defense was led by two generals Alatheus and Saphrax, while Videricus, Vithimer's son, was a boy.
+According to Ammianus, the defense against the Huns and Alans continued under a new king Vithimir, who also had Hunnic allies on his side.
+After he died, the defense was led by two generals Alatheus and Saphrax, while Videricus, Vithimir's son, was a boy.
 In the meantime, Athanaric, now described by Ammianus as leader of the Tervingi, first moved to the Greuthungi position at the Dniester to block the westward movement of the Huns but was defeated, and then moved his people into a more defensible position further west near the Carpathians.